Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 This FRQ requires analysis of social welfare in a competitive market where a negative externality ca

-This FRQ explores how asymmetric information can lead to market failure.
-Consider the market for use
+This FRQ examines how asymmetric information can lead to market failure, using the 'lemons' problem

 Negative Externality in Automobile Fuel Production